gravitee-io/gravitee-platform-docs/docs/apim/guides/api-configuration/load-balancing-failover-and-health-checks.md

 To configure load-balancing in Gravitee, follow these steps:

 1\.
-Log in to the Gravitee API Management UI.
+Log in to the Gravitee API Management Console.

 2\.
 Load-balancing (as well other backend services) are configured per API.
 So, head to the **APIs menu.**